Hair

 1968/1988: RCA 1150-2-RC

-Doors locked, blinds closed, lights low, flames high: My body, my body, my body....
-Walking In Space is as supreme a moment as can be found on this recording, shining and pure with its delight.
+Doors locked, blinds pulled, lights low, flames high: My body, my body, my body .
+Walking in Space is as supreme a moment as can be found on this recording, shining and pure with its careful and wondrous delight.
 Thats the one time in which the appreciative core of the hippies gets to speak without sniping at the Establishment and everything else that hinders its joy in marijuana tripping (although even that falls apart by the end).
-The rest of the recording is peaks and valleys of various quality, and although I personally love it to death I can see how hard to appreciate it is to most people...my introduction to it was personally timely and reasonably well preceded by a sufficiency of contextual education.
+The rest of the recording is peaks and valleys of various quality, and although I personally love it to death I can see how hard to appreciate it is to most people my introduction to it was personally timely and reasonably well preceded by a sufficiency of contextual education.
 So I can enjoy the bulk of it without effort, and I can wave aside the issue of dated content and take it all in as it is and was.